z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/binary-trees/readme.txt

 32	 trees of depth 10	 check: -32
 long lived tree of depth 10	 check: -1

+N = 8

+stretch tree of depth 9	 check: -1
+512	 trees of depth 4	 check: -512
+128	 trees of depth 6	 check: -128
+32	 trees of depth 8	 check: -32
+long lived tree of depth 8	 check: -1

 =====================================

 TIMER is defined for Z88DK compiles so that assembly labels are inserted into the code at time begin and time stop points.

-When COMMAND is not defined, N=10.
+When COMMAND is not defined, N=8.

 MALLOC and FREE can be defined to replace the standard malloc/free with another memory allocation implementation.